Tanchelm: History

 A painting of the defeat of Tanchelm by Norbert.

 Tanchelm was supposed to have been a monk, perhaps from the circle of Count Robert II of Flanders (1092–1111).
-From 1112 he preached in Antwerp, the Duchy of Brabant, Flanders and Zeeland against the official church and its hierarchy, against the Real Presence in the Eucharist.
+From 1112 he preached in Antwerp, the Duchy of Brabant, Flanders and Zeeland against the official church and its hierarchy, and against the Real Presence in the Eucharist.
 He opposed the payment of tithes and condemned those priests who lived with women.

 He was apparently also in Rome, where he is supposed to have campaigned, in vain, for an extension of the Bishopric of Thérouanne to cover the islands of the Scheldt.
 He was briefly put under arrest in Cologne in 1113–1114 but released again, despite the vigorous protests of the cathedral clergy of Utrecht.
 In 1115, he was slain by a priest while on a water journey.

 The followers of Tanchelm, who is reported to have allowed them to drink his bathwater, were still to be found for a period after his death in Antwerp; in 1124 Saint Norbert of Xanten preached against them.

 Tanchelm prefigured ideas in the Protestant reformation.